clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

 	.. note::

-		If you don't recall the active session display ID, you can use the :command:`vncserver -list` command to find it.
+		If you do not recall the active session display ID, use the :command:`vncserver -list` command to find it.

 #.
 Optional configurations: